acidtone/auth-sk-sb/README.md

     9. Booted server to see if there were errors
         - Uh oh, looks like there were [changes between 0.8 and 0.9](https://supabase.com/docs/guides/auth/auth-helpers/sveltekit#migration) in `auth-helpers-sveltekit`
         - There seems to be substantial difference between the Supabase documentation and how Huntabyte wrote his code.
 Specifically, SB uses `+layout.js` instead of `+layout.server.js`.
 I'm going to go with Supabase code and try to refactor Huntabyte's as I go through the rest of the tutorial.
 That's _IF_ I can get the app to run in the first place.
+        - Got it working!
+Ended up following the setup instructions in the [`auth-helpers-sveltekit` docs](https://supabase.com/docs/guides/auth/auth-helpers/sveltekit)
+        - Is there a reason to follow the Huntabyte tutorial?
+Yes (for now) since I would really like to get the email/password functionality working.
+The Supabase examples use magic links.
+    10. Ignoring the tutorial and just refactoring the routes for register, login and logout:
+        - `/` - copy and pasted this code but commented out the following until I figure out where to get `.auth.signOut()`:
+            - Line 3
+            - Lines 9-12
+        - `/register`, `/login` and `/logout` - everything basically just worked once I changed the locals variable from `sb` to `supabase`.
+        - Got the `use:enhance` code working.
+The supabase client is now passed to the page from the `+layout.js` `load` function: `data.supabase.auth.signOut()`
+- Next step: Set up a protected route using hooks...